braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 ## Step 2a: Registering and Starting a Live Activity remotely {#starting}

 {% alert note %}
-Live Activity push-to-start features require iOS 17.2+ and will become available in a future version of the Braze Swift SDK.
+Live Activity push-to-start features require iOS 17.2+ and is available in version 8.2.0+ of the Braze Swift SDK.
 {% endalert %}

 This section discusses how to remotely initiate a Live Activity using a push notification.
 If you wish to only initialize activities locally from your app, refer to [Step 2b](#registering).